Sending Messages

 First you'll need to grab your SMTP credentials (user and password).

 SMTP credentials are set and managed on a per-domain basis.
 You can view and modify them via our HTTP API or UI.
 To access them in our UI, navigate on the sidebar to Sending -> Domain Settings, select your domain from the dropdown, then select the SMTP Credentials tab.
+Go to the article Can I Customize My SMTP Credentials? for more information.

 To send an email via SMTP you can utilize Swaks via your command line.